-Tagsawards baseball Bloomberg Law budget cali Casemaker construction e-resources faculty research Fastcase final exams finals foreign law free funny google Hein Hunter Law Library ineffective assitance of counsel Inns of Court international law jobs legal research legal writing legislative history Lexis libguides Lincoln Loislaw low-cost no-nos rankings scanners SCOTUS SSRN standing stats Summer research tips & advice treatises u.s. code U.S. Constitution U.S. history Utah Westlaw
+Tagsawards baseball Bloomberg Law budget cali Casemaker construction due process e-resources faculty research Fastcase final exams finals foreign law free funny google Hein Hunter Law Library ineffective assitance of counsel Inns of Court international law jobs legal research legal writing legislative history Lexis libguides Lincoln Loislaw low-cost New York Times no-nos rankings scanners SCOTUS SSRN statutory construction Summer research tips & advice treatises u.s. code U.S. Constitution Utah Westlaw

 - 10th Circuit holds defendant’s failure to file reply brief allows government to meet speedy trial deadline.

 - 10th Circuit holds government ignorance of proper procedure to move to reduce sentence cannot overcome lack of jurisdiction and revives suit for wrongful maligning of fired municipal employee.

 - Utah Supreme Court upholds changes to initiative process; adopts pleading rule for breach of contract cases; issues two other decisions.